-Mr. Sydney Brown, Director

-The JSU Women Business Center supports women entrepreneurs as they dream, launch, and grow their business in Mississippi.
+Mr. Sydney Brown, Director Office: College of Business Building, Suite 332 The JSU Women Business Center supports women entrepreneurs as they dream, launch, and grow their business in Mississippi.
 The Centers offers support with business coaching, small business contracting, access to capital, technology development, and more.